Notify me

 (Photo used with permission)

-. . . has a beautiful dial with a significant art-jewelry influence of irregular marks, with conventional case and hands.
+. . . has a beautiful dial with a significant art-jewellery influence of irregular marks, with conventional case and hands.

-Blancpain The Great Wave is a gorgeous art-jewelry dial inside a conventional fine jewelry watch case.
+Blancpain The Great Wave is a gorgeous art-jewellery dial inside a conventional fine jewellery watch case.

-Art jewelry influence can also be seen in the way Holthinrichs watches proudly display the rough 3D printed texture on some parts of their watches:
+Art jewellery influence can also be seen in the way Holthinrichs watches proudly display the rough 3D printed texture on some parts of their watches:

-Holthinrichs watch back showing rough 3D printed texture as an example of art jewelry and watchmaking
+Holthinrichs watch back showing rough 3D printed texture as an example of art jewellery and watchmaking

 (photo used with permission)

-While the beautiful and unique watches above show significant art jewelry influence, they can all be said to be based on conventional watch design, with art jewelry adding a degree of influence.
+While the beautiful and unique watches above show significant art jewellery influence, they can all be said to be based on conventional watch design, with art jewellery adding a degree of influence.
 This relates to some aspects of the fascinating question . . .
 “Are watches art?

 UnconstrainedTime watches:

-. . . by contrast, can be seen to be fundamentally arising out of conceptual art jewelry perspectives, with little or no influence from aspects of conventional watch design.
+. . . by contrast, can be seen to be fundamentally arising out of conceptual art jewellery perspectives, with little or no influence from either engineering or fine jewellery aspects of conventional watch design.
 Our unique radically simplified time-display frees us from the strong archetypes of watch hands or numerals, allowing much more special focus on the creative aesthetics which convey the concept or story.

 The forms we use are often complex, rough, broken, fractal or organic, and we use surfaces such as rough blackened silver, patinas and the raw textured results of 3D printing, as well as materials such as fine woods.